cockroachdb/docs/v2.1/foreign-key.md

 ## Syntax

-`FOREIGN KEY` constraints can be defined at the [table level](#table-level).
+Foreign key constraints can be defined at the [table level](#table-level).
 However, if you only want the constraint to apply to a single column, it can be applied at the [column level](#column-level).

 {{site.data.alerts.callout_info}}
 You can also add the Foreign Key constraint to existing tables through [`ADD CONSTRAINT`](add-constraint.html#add-the-foreign-key-constraint-with-cascade).